-Draft policies are shown in red; deleted text is shown as strikeouts; existing policies are in black
+Draft policies to the Lakeview Local Area Plan are shown in red; revised text is shown in grey, deleted text is shown as strikeouts; existing policies are in black.

 3.0 Current Context

 Lakeview is made up of stable residential neighbourhoods characterized by detached and semi-detached housing a variety of housing forms, including low rise dwellings and apartments.
 Many homes built in the 1950s and 1960s post-war era are being renovated today or replaced largely with new detached housing, and some assembly for townhouses is occurring.
 Townhouses are found in pockets throughout Lakeview between Lakeshore Road East and the Queen Elizabeth Way.
 Apartment buildings are located mainly near the Canadian National Railway tracks at Cawthra Road, on Dixie Road, and several are built a number along Lakeshore Road East.
 There are a few clusters of multi-unit residential dwellings in Lakeview, including duplex, triplex and quadruplex fourplex.